Baloperson/TinySet/README.md

 | Object Store | 8,104 |

 The mixed workload is the one that reflects real usage — isolated microbenchmarks favour specialised structures. tinyop leads by 24× over LokiJS and more than 79× over every other library in this category.

-The headline improvement from earlier versions is primarily from v3.5 field-aware cache invalidation.
-In a mixed workload, writes previously evicted all cached queries for a type.
-With field-aware invalidation, a write to hp leaves zone and active queries warm — the cache hit rate on the query-heavy portion of the workload increases substantially.
+The headline improvement over earlier versions is primarily from v3.5 field-aware cache invalidation.
+Before v3.5, every write evicted all cached queries for that type — every find in the 40% of mixed-workload operations paid the full scan cost.
+With field-aware invalidation, a write to `hp` leaves `zone` and `active` queries warm.
+In a workload with frequent writes and repeated queries, the cache hit rate on the query portion increases substantially and that directly multiplies throughput.
+Earlier published numbers also used an AMD FX-6350; the Xeon figures here are not directly comparable.

 ### Create — 10,000 items